Breakfast Briefing, 4.26.2017: Mysterious giant rabbit death is another headache for United

 EXCLUSIVE: Valuable giant rabbit dies on United Airlines plane https://t.co/CGQJKjnPCS pic.twitter.com/86Xa5EX32T— The Sun (@TheSun) April 25, 2017

-Publicis merges CNC, JLK under MSLGroup
+Publicis merges MSLGroup’s CNC, JKL

-In its latest combination of PR agencies (and game of alphabet soup), Publicis Groupe is combining its agencies CNC and JKL under MSLGroup, the holding company said Wednesday morning.
+In its latest combination of PR shops (and game of alphabet soup), Publicis Groupe is combining its MSLGroup agencies CNC and JKL, the holding company said Wednesday morning.
 The new entity will have a single P&L and a combined global team of about 200 people and 13 offices in nine countries, according to PRWeek U.K.

 Twitter posts better-than-expected earnings

-Note: This story was updated on April 26 to clarify the language about CNC and JKL, both of which are already under MSLGroup but being brought together.